codess-aus/DP-100/Experiment.md

 The **run.upload_file** method is used to serialize and upload the model to Azure Machine Learning Studio.
 You can then use Azure Machine Learning SDK to download the run at a future date.

 **experiment.start_logging** method is used to initiate an interactive logging session for an experiment.

+Azure Machine Learning allows you to track multiple metrics for your experiments.
+These metrics are stored in the experiment's run record for later retrieval and analysis, and the same metric can be logged within a run more than once.
+The **run.log** method can be used to log string or numerical scalar values and accepts three parameters, the metric name, the value to be logged, and an optional description.

+**run.log_list** method allows you to log lists of values in an experiment run.
+A value list is comparable to a one-dimensional array.

+You can use the **run.log_table** method to log a dictionary object to the run.
+A dictionary is sometimes referred to as an array and allows you to store key values along with associated data.

+The **run.tag** method allows you to tag a run with a string key.
+The value is optional.